 It’s smart to check your credit score before applying for a mortgage for your dream home or financing that shiny new car, but does checking your credit score lower it?
 Will trying to do your due diligence hurt your chance of getting a loan?

 Checking your credit score doesn’t affect it, nor does personally checking your credit report.
-“This widespread credit misconception fools a lot of people, but viewing your own report and score is counted as a soft inquiry and doesn’t change the score one way or another,” said Julie Pukas, head of US bankcard and merchant Services at TD Bank in New Jersey.
-Your score, however, can take a hit with other types of credit inquiries.
+“This widespread credit misconception fools a lot of people, but viewing your own report and score is counted as a soft inquiry and doesn’t change the score one way or another,” said Julie Pukas, head of U.S. bankcard and merchant Services at TD Bank in New Jersey.
+Your score can, however, take a hit with other types of credit inquiries.

 Here’s what you need to know about what does — and doesn’t — lower your credit score.

 When you or a company checks your credit report, it’s considered a soft inquiry, which never affects your credit score.
 Soft inquiries are initiated for these reasons:

 - To qualify you for promotional offers